UCLLBackEndDevelopment-2425/takeaway-rest-getpostputdelete/src/exercises/exercise5.md

 # Exercise 5

 We want to be able to update the price of a specific pizza.
 * Which method should you use for this end-point?
+Why?
 * Implement this end-point
   * the url should be http://localhost:8080/pizza/{name}/{price}
     * name is the name of the pizza you want to update